varfco/help/id_ID/reports.index.md

 #### Expense/revenue account report

 This report is available for accounts that are both sources of income, and places where you spent money.
 If you work at a super market like Walmart, this could be the case.
 This report allows you to combine such accounts and see what the balance is.

+Read more about reports in [the official documentation](https://firefly-iii.readthedocs.io/en/latest/advanced/reports.html).